 - Leave older accounts open.
 It may seem like a good idea to close credit cards you no longer use, but this may actually damage your credit score.
 Here’s how to cancel those accounts without harming your score.

 - Keep on keeping on.
 Building your credit score takes time.
 It’s worth the effort, but you’ll want to start several months–at least–before you plan to apply for a mortgage.
-Keep using credit wisely, paying down debts, and making payments on time.
-You’ll see your score increase so you’ll save on that future mortgage.
+Keep using credit wisely, keep paying down debts, and making payments on time.
+You’ll see your score increase so you’ll save for that future mortgage.

 Why it’s Worthwhile